Small investment to insulate attic door will save a bundle on heating & cooling

 We perform energy audits on hundreds of homes each year and almost every home we go to has one thing in common – the blower door test and thermal scan reveal major air exchange between the attic and living space.
 Here’s an example:

 Making your home more energy efficient can sound like a daunting task.
 However, it just takes a series of small steps like anything else worthwhile in life.
 So my advice is to start with the low hanging fruit.
-Installing an attic tent is about as easy and inexpensive as it comes so this is a great place to start.
+Installing an attic tent is about as easy and inexpensive so this is a great place to start.